vippsas/vipps-psp-api/vipps-psp-api.md

 }
 ```

-The Vipps App will then open the URL in an iframe, letting the user complete
+The Vipps App will then open the URL in a web view, letting the user complete
 the 3DSecure flow.
 The PSP will have to host and retrieve any necessary data
 from the session.
 Once the session is completed it will have to finish with a
 redirect according to the operations.url object sent in the initial